UNDP-Data/Access-All-Data-Viz/README.md

 ### Main Visualization<a name="section-02-01"></a>

 This is the parent visualization with all the data for all the countries.
-This visualization is used in teh __Access All Data__ page in DFP.
+This visualization is used in the __Access All Data__ page in DFP.

 Main visualization `Access All Data` will be rendered within the following div on a static page:
 ```